 Lecturer in Sociology

-I was appointed as Lecturer in Sociology in 2015.
-I am a sociologist interested in (among other things) medicine, disability, stigma, health, reproduction, genetics, parenthood, and place.
-My PhD was an ethnographic study of screening for Down's syndrome in two UK prenatal clinics.
-This study forms the basis of my research monograph, Down's Syndrome Screening and Reproductive Politics: Care, Choice, and Disability in the Prenatal Clinic, which will be published by Routledge in March 2017.
-I am also Co-Convenor of the Medicine, Science and Culture Research Group (MeSC) at Cardiff University and Co-Book Reviews Editor for the Sociology of Health and Illness journal.
+I am a sociologist interested in medicine, disability, stigma, reproduction, place, and technology.
+My PhD was an ethnography of screening for Down's syndrome in two UK prenatal clinics.
+This research forms the basis of my first monograph - Down's Syndrome Screening and Reproductive Politics: Care, Choice, and Disability in the Prenatal Clinic - which was published in early 2017 (see here).
+I am also co-convenor of the Medicine, Science and Culture Research Group (MeSC) at Cardiff University and co-books review editor and an editorial board member for Sociology of Health and Illness.

 Conference Presentations (Most Recent)

 - Locating Down’s syndrome: stigma, disability publics, and reproductive medicine.
 BSA Annual Conference.
 University of Manchester, 4 April 2017

 - Threats and thrills: pregnancy apps, risk, and consumption.
 European Sociological Association RN13 Interim Meeting.
 University of Bristol, 7 July 2016

 - Threats and thrills: pregnancy apps, risk, and consumption.
 Eastern Sociological Society Annual Meeting.
 The Boston Park Plaza Hotel, Boston, MA, 18 March 2016

 - ‘Hands-off work’: how professionals routinise prenatal screening for Down syndrome in the clinic.
 BSA Medical Sociology 46th Annual Conference.
 University of York, 11 September 2015